1. DEBT RELIEF

 Possible criminal prosecution

-Though most penalties for non-payment of taxes are financial, you may face criminal prosecution if the IRS believes you have deliberately tried to evade taxes.
+Most penalties for non-payment of taxes are financial, but you may face criminal prosecution if the IRS believes you have deliberately tried to evade taxes.
+This usually only occurs if you’ve intentionally committed fraud by hiding income on your tax returns over several years, or if you provided false information during an audit.
+The IRS is highly unlikely to prosecute you simply because you owe money.

 Don’t Just Wait for Your Tax Debt Problem to Go Away